-Working towards a more diverse engineering workforce
+Working towards a more diverse engineering and technology workforce

-Neon is powered by EngineeringUK, a charity that has developed a set of ‘Equality, Diversity and Inclusion’ (EDI) criteria to identify schools with the highest proportion of young people from groups who are underrepresented in the engineering profession.
+Neon is powered by EngineeringUK, a charity that has developed a set of ‘Equality, Diversity and Inclusion’ (EDI) criteria to identify schools with the highest proportion of young people from groups who are underrepresented in the engineering and technology profession.
 EngineeringUK uses these criteria to appropriately target its programmes and provide additional support, such as bursaries.

 Some experiences on Neon are only targeted at schools that meet the EngineeringUK EDI criteria